Harriet Kendall: Personal life

 To bravely pierce the dark, it must be so."

+On her grave stands an angel holding a torch with the words "Look Up.
+The torch of truth is the Light of Heaven.
+Simply to thy Cross I cling."

-She left her husband an income in her will until he remarried and the remainder to her friend, Eleanor Piggott, who died 31 March 1937, and is buried in the same grave.
+She left her husband an income in her will until he remarried and the remainder to her friend, Eleanor Piggott, who died on 31 March 1937 and is buried in the same grave.

 Legacy

 She founded a Harriet Kendall prize, a gold medal for elocution.
 Prizes were awarded from 1934 to 1962.